-- > Younger students: - O Act like a character.
+- Variation 1: - O Act like a character.
 It can be someone that they know, a celebrity or a fictional character.
-Students can announce who they are OR have the class try to guess. - > Older students: - O Ask students to clearly write 3 sentences on 3 different post-it notes or pieces of paper. - O Teacher, receive & scan the sentences and then give each student 3 random sentences.
+Students can announce who they are OR have the class try to guess.
+Have a look at the outcomes tips for teachers above for grade specific suggestions. - > Variation 2: - O Ask students to clearly write 3 sentences on 3 different post-it notes or pieces of paper. - O Teacher, receive & scan the sentences and then give each student 3 random sentences.
 Make sure you do this as well (students love it). - O Students will choose a fictional character or celebrity to deliver those lines (no need to guess the character unless you wish to do it). - O Students can keep their sentences and try presenting the lines as different characters. - > Encourage students to clap and react for every student.

 "I really hope your kids enjoy themselves with the exercises I've shared.
 I also really hope it provides some healthy outlets for expression and release of tension.
 Laughter and being silly is a wonderfully healthy way to release stress.
-I truly hope this session is so much fun and so healing for you and your kids."
+I truly hope this session is so much fun and so healing for you and your kids." -Mooky

--Mooky